-The baseline established with the 2014 data was developed using a new method that was based on the method previously used to calculate the 2010-2014 NHR.3 The major difference between the new method and the previous method is that the new method includes patient charts for most conditions treated in acute care hospitals.
+The new baseline established with the 2014 data was developed using a new method that was based on the method previously used to calculate the 2010-2014 NHR.
+The major difference between the new method and the previous method is that the new method includes patient charts for most conditions treated in acute care hospitals.

 Previously, the Medicare Patient Safety Monitoring System (MPSMS) used patient charts from only four groups of patients.
 Three were represented by the principal diagnosis (acute myocardial infarction [AMI], congestive heart failure [CHF], and pneumonia [PN]).
-The other comprised major surgery patients, as described by the Surgical Care Improvement Project (SCIP).
+The other comprised major surgery patients, as described by the Surgical Care Improvement Project [SCIP]).
 These groups were used to calculate the 2010-2014 NHR.
 With the new method, charts for conditions other than AMI, CHF, PN, and SCIP were sampled as a single group, starting with 2014, thus producing five sets of inpatient charts.

-Data from MPSMS make up approximately 90 percent of the HACs represented in the NHR.
-The 2015 NHR rate is 92 HACs per 1,000 discharges, and 2016 and 2017 rates are 88 and 86 HACs per 1,000 discharges, respectively (Exhibit 2).
-Detailed information on the number of HACs from 2015 to 2017 is shown in Appendix 2, Exhibit A2c.
+The 2015 rate is 92 HACs per 1,000 discharges, and 2016 and preliminary 2017 rates are 88 and 86 HACs per 1,000 discharges, respectively (Exhibit 2).
+Also shown is the goal for 2019, 79 HACs per 1,000 discharges, which is a 20 percent reduction from the 2014 baseline NHR of 99.
+Detailed information on the number of HACs from 2015 to 2017 (preliminary) is shown in Appendix 2, Exhibit A2c.